ehlesp/smallab-k8s-pve-guide/G009 - Host hardening 03 ~ SSH key pairs and sshd service configuration.md

 ### Disabling common pam authentication in SSH logins

-To disable the common `pam` authentication when login through ssh, edit the `/etc/pam.d/sshd` file by commenting out the `@include common-auth` line found at at its top:
+To disable the common `pam` authentication when login through SSH, edit the `/etc/pam.d/sshd` file by commenting out the `@include common-auth` line found at at its top:

 ~~~sh
 # Standard Un*x authentication.